Seerow0/-MK-II-Nicholas-J-Website-/_projects/(1) PlaceHolder Project.md

 * TOC
 {:toc}

-# How I started
+# The Journey

- Sigmund Freud was an inspiration and the concept of dreamlike realities.
-While I was limited to 4 months for creation and 1 month for setup, I beleive that the virtual simulations were a success and caught many user and audience attention for the capability of virtual technology and its evolution for society.On my senior year,I requested a VR toolkit in order to start my project.
-My prior years, I learned how to code and create scenes in Unity and assets in Maya and Mudbox.
-At first, my senior exhibition was going to be a unity 3d game but I wanted to do something more challenging.
-So I took this opportunity to learn VR and the process was very rewarding.
+My journey began with a deep-seated admiration for the insights of Sigmund Freud and the allure of crafting dreamlike experiences.
+Despite facing tight deadlines—a mere four months for creation and another month for setup—I stand by the assertion that our venture into virtual simulations was a resounding success, capturing the imaginations of countless users and audiences and shedding light on the promising trajectory of virtual technology for societal progress.

-**The Results**
+In my final year, I advocated for access to a VR toolkit to kickstart my project.
+Drawing on years of experience, I had cultivated proficiency in coding, scene design in Unity, and asset creation using Maya and Mudbox.
+Though initially envisioning a Unity 3D game for my senior exhibition, I opted for a more challenging path.
+Embracing the opportunity to delve into VR, the journey proved immensely rewarding on a personal and professional level.

-I ended up with great advice from my advisors creating 3 virtual simulations with audio I created in a mixer program in the sound studio.
-I ended up getting a big room with 3 projectors setup to see the game at 3 different angles including the users.
+# The Outcome:

-# (Videos)
+With invaluable guidance from mentors, we brought to life three distinct virtual simulations, enhanced by meticulously crafted audio compositions.
+Our showcase featured a spacious venue outfitted with three projectors, strategically positioned to offer varied perspectives—including that of the participants—culminating in an immersive and engaging experience for all.

-**sgtsd**
+**Video**
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MoJH7ynzV3I?si=Wz4onroNHGYSVXB0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="692" height="389" src="https://www.youtube.com/embed/79Wa_o1m5ZE" title="vr space documentation" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---